NDAA07012U Scientific Computing

 - Calculate the quality of the solution with respect to the accuracy obtained and the sensitivity to model parameter variations.

 - Estimate whether the quality of the solution is adequate relative to the desired use of the model.

 - Analyse the reasons of a possible total failure of a method applied to a concrete problem.

-The student will be able to use the methods presented in the course to perform numerical analysis of simple mathematical models from science in order to solve concrete problems and to evaluate the results obtained.
-The solution will mainly be based on Matlab or similar systems.
+The student will be able to use the methods presented in the course to perform numerical analysis for concrete problems in science, choose and program computational methods to solve them, and quantitatively bound the errors of the results obtained.

 The student will know about

 - ideas behind and motivation for fundamental numerical methods for the solution of: linear and nonlinear equations, linear and nonlinear optimization, eigenvalue problems, initial value problems for ordinary differential equations, partial differential equations and the fast Fourier transform.

 - simple mathematical models from science and numerical analysis of them.

 - methods for expressing mathematical models concisely as efficient, correct program code.